 Both the Finance and Management Committee reminded that comments on the proposals need to be sought from the Incheon Municipal Government since they provide most (<80%) of the funds for the operation of the EAAFP.
 The Management Committee also recommended that the proposal be put forward to MOP10 for comment and possible endorsement.

 The Finance Committee meeting on 21-22 August 2018 repeated their support for the proposal and recommended to change the name of the concerned facility from Reserve Fund to Contingency Fund.
 The workshop acknowledged the need of establishing the contingency fund for the Secretariat to help respond to unexpected and sudden financial needs for the Secretariat.
-The workshop recommended that 3 months operating reserve of the Secretariat is built up and will be available for use at the discretion of the Secretariat with the approval of the Finance Committee and chair of the Management Committee.
+The workshop recommended that 3 months operating reserve of the Secretariat is built up and will be available for use at the discretion of the Secretariat with the approval of the Finance Committee and the Management Committee.
 The representative of Incheon Metropolitan City stated that they will discuss with the Secretariat on the use and procedure of the contingency fund and make a decision before MOP10.

 Decision